-There are no tax-advantaged structures other than as described in question 6.1.
+There are no tax-advantaged asset classes or structures other than those described in question 6.1 above.

 6.9 Are there any other material tax issues for investors, managers, advisers or AIFs?

 No, there are not.

 6.10 Are there any meaningful tax changes anticipated in the coming 12 months other than as set out at question 6.6 above?